Master of Physical Therapy (MPT) program

 The full-time, clinical and associate faculty members are also actively engaged in a wide range of clinically-focused research projects.
 Several faculty members collaborate with other researchers on campus in a variety of disciplines.

-Clinical education is the “internship” or “clinical practicum” part of the School of Physical Therapy program.
+Clinical education is the “internship” or “clinical practicum” part of the School of Rehabilitation Science program.
 The purpose of the clinical education program is to integrate theory and practice.
 It consists of approximately forty percent of the student contact hours of the program.

 Students are placed in a variety of clinical facilities and, under supervision, apply evidence-based theoretical knowledge to practice.
 The clinical education program promotes gradually decreasing supervision, increasing independence, and increasingly complex clinical situations over time to prepare students for entry-to-practice.